Mlada (Rimsky-Korsakov): Concert excerpts

+Instrumentation

+Piccolo, 2 Flutes, Alto Flute (doubles on 3rd flute), 2 Oboes, English Horn, 3 Clarinets, Bass Clarinet, 3 Bassoons (3rd doubles on Contrabassoon), 6 Horns, 3 Trumpets, 3 Trombones, Tuba, Timpani, Bass Drum, Cymbals, Triangle, Side Drum, Strings.

 Use in broadcast media

-"Procession of the Nobles" is used as the theme for the PBS public affairs program Agronsky & Co. and its successor, Inside Washington, and was used between 1957 and 1969 as the opening theme for the UK TV programme What the Papers Say.
+"Procession of the Nobles" was used as the theme for the PBS public affairs program Agronsky & Co. and its successor, Inside Washington, and was used between 1957 and 1969 as the opening theme for the UK TV programme What the Papers Say.